 - 9) Right click the Telecom/TT-Link shortcut and select Properties. - 10) Click the Shortcut tab and modify the end of the Target line -Port= section to include the new virtual modem port.
-For example, if already had COM ports 1 and 4, and you just added new COM2 as the virtual modem, you would go from (for Telecom):
+For example, if already had COM ports 1 and 4, and you just added new COM2 as the virtual modem, you would go from (example shown for Telecom version):